samhoogantink/multerize/README.md

 #### `MemoryStorage`

 The memory storage engine stores the files in memory as `Buffer` objects.
-It doesn't have any options.
+It doesn't have any configurable options.

 ```javascript
 const storage = new MemoryStorageProvider()